StegarescuAnaMaria/Predicting_document_topic_using_the_LDA_model/README.md

 I trained an LDA model for 5000 iterations and traced the predicted topics.

-here are some visualizations of variable convergence during the training process:
+Here are some visualizations of variable convergence during the training process:

 - **theta = topic distribution per-document**